tommyzab/check-public-ips-aws/README.md

-# AWS Region Validator and Public IP Collector
+# AWS Public IP Checker

-This repository contains two Bash scripts designed to work with AWS services to validate regions and collect public IP addresses from various AWS resources.
+## Purpose

+The primary purpose of this project is to check for public IP addresses associated with instances in an AWS account.

 ## Scripts Overview